Quick summary

-Disinheritance is a legal institution that allows the testator to explicitly exclude someone from the line of heirs in his will, even if he would have been legally entitled to inherit.
+Disinheritance is a legal institution that allows a testator to specifically exclude someone from the line of heirs in his or her will, even if he or she would have been legally entitled to the inheritance.
 Specifically, disinheritance refers to the obligatory share of a so-called non-nominal heir.

 The children of the deceased and other descendants (grandchildren, great-grandchildren, etc.) are non-negligible heirs.
 The compulsory share is then the amount to which these non-nominal heirs are legally entitled.
 This share amounts to ¼ of the legal share for adult heirs and ¾ for minor heirs.
 The legal share of inheritance is determined according to the succession and is the amount that the non-minor heir would have received in the event of a succession by operation of law.